 School: Ole Miss

-Saxony Partners: It has become an organization that is larger than the sum of it’s whole.
+Saxony Partners: It has become an organization that is larger than the sum of it’s parts.
 We are an amazing team of professionals who enjoy what we do and who we do it with.
 Jeff founded Saxony Partners in 2011 after recognizing a need to provide a comprehensive “Life of the Asset” technology solution to the Real Estate Investment industry.
 Prior to starting Saxony, Jeff served as the Technology Chief Operating Officer for the Archon Group, the Real Estate division of Goldman Sachs.
 Previously Mr. Wilson worked for Arthur Andersen Business Consulting in their Real Estate Division.
 Jeff is an avid runner and is an elder at Park Cities Presbyterian Church in Dallas.